You’re not looking for more strategy.

 This is for you if…

-You’ve outgrown how you’re currently positioned.
+You have outgrown how you are currently positioned.

 Your messaging no longer fully captures who you are.

-You’re making decisions from a version of yourself that no longer fits.
+You are making decisions from a version of yourself that no longer fits.

-You’re successful—but something feels off.
+You are successful, but something feels off.

 Person wearing a black leather jacket with star accents, holding a cellphone in their right hand, against a dark background.